real-MaRs/snowbackground/README.md

 # snowbackground
-snowing background with es6 and canvas (need to include babel)
+snowing background with es6 and canvas